Welcome to Durham University

 - The first step is to search the Catalogue: here you can find books, ebooks and journals with their relative location, and access digital resources.

 - The second step is to search with Discover.
 Discover allows you to directly search collections and access e-journals articles, electronic resources and databases.

 Once you found the resource you are looking for, you can access it online or, if it is a print resource, borrow it from our self-service machines.
 Please visit our dedicated webpage to check loan periods and how many items you can borrow at each time.

-Your Liaison Librarian is there to offer you specific expertise and support you throughout your course if you need advice on finding and managing specific resources for your subject.
+Your Faculty Librarian is there to offer you specific expertise and support you throughout your course if you need advice on finding and managing specific resources for your subject.

-Find out who your Liaison Librarian is and how to contact them here.
+Find out who your Faculty Librarian is and how to contact them here.

 The Library also gathers and provides access to reading lists provided by lectures for your taught modules.
 Find your reading list through DUO or here.
 Follow the links from your reading list to find the resources recommended by your lecturers.

 The Library is here to support you throughout your time at Durham.
 Make sure you contact us if you are having any problems using the library or locating the information you need - we're here to help!

 We’re here to help whenever you need assistance using the Library.
 Speak to a member of Library staff, call us or contact us online: